 Where HV and LV earthing systems are segregated an isolation transformer shall be installed that maintains the required level of electrical isolation between the two earthing systems.
-Further guidance is provided in ST: TP21D.
+Further guidance is provided within the ST: TP21 series of documents.

 Tripping, intertripping, signalling and communication circuits also require a suitable level of isolation where they bridge between sites with segregated or separate earthing systems.